Review: La Dueña Petit Robusto (Prerelease)

 • Petit Robusto — 4 1/2 x 52

 Interestingly, 100 boxes of 10 prereleases of the Petit Robusto were made, but offered only 50 of them for sale at a single event, the 5th Annual No Joke Smoke Dinner “Célébration De La Fumée” event in Hawaii on April 1st.
-The other 50 Pete has been smoking with friends.
+The other 50 Johnson has been smoking with friends.

-The 10 count boxes are prerelease versions of what will eventually be distributed and they look like this:
+The 10-count boxes are prerelease versions of what will eventually be distributed and they look like this.

 La Dueña Petit Robusto Box 1